cleptric/super-potato/README.md

 #### Dashboard

 The dashboard displays the arrival runway(s), departure runway(s) as well as the transition level of all supported airports.
+Each row will also display if a missed approach or a closed runway is present at the given airport.

+You can also filter out airports and won't receive any notifications for these airports anymore.

 Additionally, a log of all users who triggered certain actions (missed approach, closed runway and reopened runway) will be displayed if such events occurred.

 #### Airport view